tinaponting/Genesis-child-themes-2/README.md

 * Silver: A common theme for bloggers with woocommerce.
 * Design department: A common theme among female bloggers.
 * Eleanor, a widly used theme with woocommerce, can be used with one or two rows I think.
+* Fragranz: a magazine or blogging theme, 1 or 2 rows.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::